StartADAM/bluemarz/docs/Examples.md

 ## Basic example

-This is the same example as shown in Overview section.
+This is the same example as shown in the Overview section.

 ```
     import bluemarz as bm